ibm-cloud-docs/containers/cs_ingress.md

   ```
   {: pre}

 If automatic updates for the Ingress ALB add-on are disabled and you want to update the add-on, you can force a one-time update of your ALB pods.
 Note that you can use this command to update your ALB image to a different version, but you cannot use this command to change your ALB from one type of image to another.
+Your ALB continues to run the image that it previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.containerlong_notm}} Ingress image.
 After you force a one-time update, automatic updates remain disabled.
 * To update all ALB pods in the cluster:
   ```
   ibmcloud ks ingress alb update -c <cluster_name_or_ID> --version <image_version>